ChristK/IMPACTncd_Engl/README.md

 IMPACTncd_Engl is installed directly from GitHub, after which a model-specific configuration is set.
 With multiple configurations, different policy scenarios may be tested on the same server.

+The installation of other tools required to run the model is shown here.

 #### Installing IMPACTncd